atrevas/CourseraGCDProject/README.md

 ## Source code

+The R source code files are located under the *./code* directory.
 There are two source code files in this project:

-* The run_analysis.R file contains the main code that calls all the necessary functions
+* The *./code/run_analysis.R* file contains the main code that calls all the necessary functions.

-* The func.R file contains the code of the functions that have been written to do the job.
+* The *./code/func.R* file contains the code of the functions that have been written to do the job.

 ## Functions